shahlaa1212/About-HeyaTech/README.md

 - **Features:** Contact form, location map, and social media links.

 ### Login Page
-- **Description:** A contact form for users to get in touch with the HeyTech team.
+- **Description:** The login page of the HeyTech project provides a user interface for authenticated access to the website.
+It includes fields for entering a username and password.
-- **Features:** Contact form, location map, and social media links.
+- **Features:** This page ensures that only registered users can access personalized or restricted content.
+The implementation is designed with security and user experience in mind.

 ## Technologies 🛠